jessdriscoll/jessdriscoll.github.io/_posts/2018/2018-12-14-case-study.md

 10. I need to make something clear at the point: I did not pay for any visits.
 Every meeting with a healthcare professional, every therapy session was free, completely covered by my government insurance.
 I make about $15k a year, firmly in the bottom tax bracket, and I pay no premiums.

-11. Once I found a GP (my family had not had a regular doctor in decades), I wanted to try medication.
+11. Once I found a GP (my family had not had a regular doctor in decades), I wanted to try medication again.
 Prescriptions are not covered by the government.
 I have no healthcare through my job.
 My first month of venlafaxine cost $14.
 The dose has gone up over the last 8 months, and now a month costs me $35.

 12. After 8 months of experimentation, I have had up and down periods.
 I have had good weeks and weeks when I sleep too much.
 The medication is supposed to be working by now, and it is, but not consistently.
 So my doctor has referred me to a psychiatrist.
 That was at the end of November.